When Durians Cost 80 Sen In Malaysia…

-It’s been 63 years since the Malay Peninsula gained its independence from British rule.
+It’s coming to 67 years since the Malay Peninsula gained its independence from British rule.
 Since then, things have changed.
 We’ve gone through a lot as a country and sometimes it’s worth taking a step back to see what the journey looked like.

-Let us take a journey back in time to look at the prices of some familiar products as we welcome our 63rd Merdeka.
+If you have ever come across old advertisements from the mid-20th century, it may come as a shock to you.
+Durians for 80 sen and men’s formal shoes that cost $7.90?
+Let us take a journey back in time to look at the prices of some familiar products as we welcome our 67th Merdeka.

 Shoes